dhineshns/writes/about indexing.md

 * Use bind variables as much as possible, because when the connection is established the optimizer creates a query plan and that plan will be used for all the remaining query hits.
 * The more complex the statement the more important using bind parameters becomes.
 Not using bind parameters is like recompiling a program every time.
 * The optimizer decides to use the index when the result set is smaller.
 Likewise when the result set grows bigger and bigger it decides against it.
+* Try to partition (by day, month or year) the table based on timeseries column if exists.
+If most of the queries range based timequeries.
+  * This reduces the query time even with indexes for extremely large tables.

 ### Range queries
 * Rule of thumb : In concatenated indexes, index for equality comes first and then ranges.